damirka/sui-notes/src/basic-syntax/copy-ability.md

 ## Copying and Drop

-The *copy* ability is closely related to the *drop* ability.
-If a type has the *copy* ability, it should also have the *drop* ability.
+The `copy` ability is closely related to [`drop` ability](./drop-ability.md).
+If a type has the *copy* ability, very likely that it should have `drop` too.
 This is because the *drop* ability is required to clean up the resources when the instance is no longer needed.
 If a type has only *copy*, then managing its instances gets more complicated, as the values cannot be ignored.

 ```move
 public struct Value has copy, drop {}